microsoft/SandDance/packages/sanddance-embed/README.md

 ```

 ## Send commands to SandDance Embed
 Use `postMessage` to communicate with `embedIframe.contentWindow`.
-For all commands, see https://github.com/microsoft/SandDance/blob/master/packages/sanddance-embed/src/types/message.d.ts
+For all command requests, see https://github.com/microsoft/SandDance/blob/master/packages/sanddance-embed/src/types/message-request.d.ts

 * Load data and display initial chart:
     ```js